 - Information, that if released would give an edge to potential bidders, or competitors.

-- Drafts and active documents pertaining to preparation of proposed policies
+- Drafts and active documents pertaining to the preparation of proposed policies

 - Information that is confidential by law, by either constitutional, statutory, or judicial decisions.

 Section 552.275 in the Public Information Handbook states that a governmental body is authorized to establish a reasonable limit, not less than 36 hours in a 12 month period, on the amount of time that personnel is required to spend producing public information for inspection or copies to a requester, without recovering the costs attributable to the personnel time related to that requester.

 The charge for Standard Paper copies reproduced by means of an office copier or a computer printer is $.10 per page.
 Each side that has recorded information is considered a page.
 Emails’ are considered paper copies.
 Accepted forms of payment are money orders only made to SSAISD or South San Antonio ISD.

 Non- Standard Copies

 For further pricing information please visit Guidelines For Copy Charges.